raamwerk/swing-exp/README.md

 // => Pineapple
 ```

-Execute (blocks of) statements by providing case methods.
+Execute (blocks of) statements by providing case methods and calling the return value:

 ```javascript
 const swing = require('swing-exp')